sevenloops/uhop/CONTRIBUTING.md

 - Add or update tests for user-visible changes.
 - Update docs (README/CONTRIBUTING) when changing UX or commands.
 - Ensure CI is green before requesting review.
+- When proposing net-new work, prefer opening an issue with the **Implementation task** template so deliverables, acceptance criteria, and definition of done are agreed up front.

 ## Code style